metagenlab/zAMP/docs/pages/ref_DB_preprocessing.rst

 Taxonomy database
 =======================================================================

-RSP4ABM requires a reference taxonomic database for classification.
-The database provided to RSP4ABM must be organized into two files, following the original *QIIME* format:
+zAMP requires a reference taxonomic database for classification.
+The database provided to zAMP must be organized into two files, following the original *QIIME* format:

 - a `Reference sequences`_ `fasta <https://en.wikipedia.org/wiki/FASTA_format>`_ file.
 - a `Reference taxonomy`_ text file describing the taxonomic classification of these sequences.